Skip to main content

 So I find the transport network analogy to be a useful one.
 But actually it ties in nicely with where this track goes next.

 Maintaining a transport network is a balancing act.
 In an ideal world, every destination would be connected with every other.
 In reality, we adopt hub-and-spoke architectures to minimise the cost of maintaining all the connections.
-In essence, turning our transport network into some kind of heirarchy.
+In essence, turning our transport network into some kind of hierarchy.

-However, if you're here to continue learning about estimating, it's time to look at Fixing Scrum.
+It's time to look at Fixing Scrum.